tuankhoin/server-system-learning/README.md

 Install yamllint, and use this to check if your file is legal YAML.
 It will appear error locations for you as well.

 Note: Some errors may occur because of the accidential use of underscores and dashes.
 A `_` may be mistakenly become `-` and vice versa.

+## <a name="sftp"></a> sftp connect using FileZilla

+Step 1: Install FileZilla

+Step 2: Provide sudo access to your logging account with `chmod -R username directory`

+Step 3: Now you can config, retrieve and add files to your connected server.